shanedunne/MS2_Crypto_Penguin/notes.md

 - need to get search bar working across multiple pages

 ### table
-- make obvious that coin name can be clicked
 - ensure that table is loaded first
 ### Modal
 - get % change color working on modal